 Make Sense of Mythology

 As the goddess of love and beauty, Aphrodite figures heavily in Greek mythology.
-You'll find varying stories about her birth and parentage, but one this is certain: She was the mother of many children by many different fathers.
+You'll find varying stories about her birth and parentage, but one thing is certain: She was the mother of many children by many different fathers.
 Understanding this complex family tree will help you make sense of your mythology studies.